 Another crucial responsibility of a data scientist, data visualization and presentation are the two aspects of data analysis that drive business growth.
 Hence, data scientists should be familiar with data visualization tools such as Tableau, Raw, D3.js, Visual.ly, NVD3, etc. however, this is not enough.

 Apart from visualizing the data into presentable and handy formats, data scientists should also be aware of the principles and practices of visually encoding data.

 Once you’ve got a solid grasp on all the theoretical aspects of data science, it’s time to get down to the field.
 Expose yourself to the industry and try to find real data science projects on the Internet.
 Google Quandl can be an excellent place to start looking for projects.

 When you start working on data science projects in real-time, you get to know your strengths and weaknesses.
 As you keep working on new projects, you’ll get a chance to work on your flaws and improve them over time.

 The Internet is buzzing with websites that allow data scientists to connect to the data science community and find peers with whom they can engage in productive learning and competition.
 Kaggle is an excellent training platform for aspiring data scientists.

 Being a part of a community, you get exposure to a pool of talent.
 It gives you a chance to learn from your peers and mentors to sharpen your skills.

-These nine steps are all you need to know how to become a data scientist.
+These 9 steps are all you need to know for understanding the journey of being a data scientist.
 In conclusion, it can be said that data scientists have to be quite versatile, merging within themselves an array of traits borrowed from various fields.
 Yes, it will take time to master so many skills, but once you do, you’re in for the job of a lifetime.

-We hope we have answered the question of the day – “how to become a data scientist?”.
+We hope we have answered the question of the day.
 Don’t think twice, go and get started!
 Happy learning!